-Directed by Indian-American filmmaker Meera Menon, whose directorial debut, “Farah Goes Bang” won the inaugural Nora Ephron Prize at the Tribeca Film Festival in 2013, EQUITY is a smart Wall Street thriller involving women in lead.
-The trailer of the film recently hit the web and going by the look it is indeed going to be one of the female-driven corporate thrillers.
+EQUITY is a smart Wall Street thriller directed by Indian American filmmaker Meera Menon, whose directorial debut, “Farah Goes Bang,” won the inaugural Nora Ephron Prize at the Tribeca Film Festival in 2013.
+The film’s trailer has recently surfaced on the internet, and from the looks of it, it will be one of the female-driven corporate thrillers.

-Set in the post financial crises world, where regulations are tight but aspirations remain high, EQUITY tells the story of a top female investment banker fighting to keep her Wall Street firm in the lead as she shepherds the IPO for an emerging tech company and struggles to balance business and ethics.
+Set in a post-financial-crisis world where regulations are tight, but aspirations remain high, EQUITY follows a top female investment banker as she shepherds the IPO of an emerging tech company and struggles to balance business and ethics.

-Interestingly, the film has been written, directed, starring and produced by women.
-After its world premiere at the 2016 Sundance Film Festival on January 25th, EQUITY was also screened at the Tribeca Film Festival on April 19th.
-Overall, the film has been accepted by critics and it has already been bagged by Sony Picture Classics for theatrical distribution.
+Surprisingly, the film was written, directed, starred in, and produced by women.
+Following its world premiere on January 25th at the 2016 Sundance Film Festival, EQUITY was also screened on April 19th at the Tribeca Film Festival.
+Overall, critics have praised the film, and Sony Picture Classics has already acquired theatrical distribution rights.

-As we have not watched the film, we are yet to write anything specific on the movie.
-However, we will certainly come up with our review once it gets released on July 29th.
-Nevertheless, we are excited to watch the film in order to see how accurately it portrays Wall Street and the business inside.
-Most importantly, from the eyes of business women and to a world (Wall Street) i.e. full of deception.
+We have yet to write anything specific about the film because we have not watched it yet.
+Nonetheless, we are eager to see how accurately the film portrays Wall Street and the business inside.
+Most importantly, from the perspective of a businesswoman and a world (Wall Street) full of deception.

 Starring: Anna Gunn, James Purefoy, Sarah Megan Thomas, Alysia Reiner